-As the code for each Lambda function was written, so too were corresponding PyUnit unit tests for that function to ensure that the function was working as expected, that edge cases were covered, and to indicate if functionality was broken when updates were made.
+As the code for each Lambda function was written, so too were corresponding PyUnit (based on the Java unit testing framework JUnit) unit tests for that function to ensure that the function was working as expected, that edge cases were covered, and to indicate if functionality was broken when updates were made.
 Indeed, this often proved invaluable, as the unit tests revealed on multiple occasions edge cases that were not handled properly, such as the handling of the API responses when only a single item was returned.
 Without the utilisation of unit testing, it's likely that these issues would have gone unnoticed in the codebase until they caused an error in deployment, which could have lead to Lambda function crashes, inconsistent database data, and wasted developer time spent on debugging the application.